emipa606/XNDNocturnalAnimals/README.md

 **Mods:**
 Fully functional with all Vanilla Animals Expanded mods.

-Mod-added animals that aren't patched to utilise this mod will all be diurnal - please see the 'Links' section for a guide on patching animals.
+Mod-added animals that aren&apos;t patched to utilise this mod will all be diurnal - please see the &apos;Links&apos; section for a guide on patching animals.

 **Saves:**
 This can safely be added to and removed from ongoing savegames.